knowledgetranslation/process/how_to_make_a_quality_website.md

 1. Build everything (content, design, development) modularly: you’ll probably be on another project where you can re-use components.

-1. Avoid social components (e.g. forums, chat, blogs, social media).
+1. Avoid social components (e.g. forums, chat, blogs, social media) when possible.

 1. Avoid requiring users to login with a username and password.

-1. Document everything you do at every step and fall in love with version control software for every piece.
+1. Document everything you do at every step and use version control software for every piece.

 1. Everybody should track their hours.
 Ideally hours should be tracked according to specific tasks.
 One good way to do this is to make every task a GitHub issue, and associate all hours with specific issues.